zamrokk/marketpulse/docs/src/backend.md

    ```

    - The contract is a bet application where any user can place bets over a predefined poll
    - Bet structure is composed by an id, an owner address, an option representing the choice and the bet amount (in wei units).
 Note : The id is randomly generated in order to showcase how to use and indexer to list all the keys of the bet **mapping** and retrieve it for calculation.
-An optimized implementation would consist on removing the bets mapping and just keep some aggregated variables for the odd calculation, as it, it also remove the need of an indexer.
+An optimized implementation would remove the bets themselves and keep only some aggregated variables, saving storage space and removing the need for an indexer.
-   - You can place bets as many as you want
+   - You can place as many bets as you want.
-   - Once bets are done, you can click to resolve the winner and transactions are executed by the contract.
+   - When the bets are done, you can click to resolve the winner and make the contract run the transactions.
 Note : On next chapter, an Oracle is introduced to do this job instead of a clickable-by-everyone button
    - Odd calculation is using safe math to avoid unexpected and dangerous behaviors

-1. Compile
+1. Compile the smart contract

    ```bash
    npx hardhat compile
    ```

+   > Note : If you have some warnings, just ignore it as it does not have impact for the rest